How Does AI Writing Detection Work And Is It Accurate?

 One of the biggest concerns going on is the importance of academic integrity.
 While AI tools offer numerous benefits, using AI-generated content in academic or professional settings without proper attribution can lead to severe consequences (and that's if one gets caught using them).

-What's crazy is that 65.8% of people believe AI content to be equal to or better than human-written content!
+It's not that AI-produced content is necessarily bad, but shouldn't you have the option to determine what is and isn't AI writing?
+What's even crazier is that 65.8% of people believe AI content to be equal to or better than human-written content!

 Sometimes academic researchers can't even detect the difference between the two.

-The safety implications that could result from a world where ChatGPT-produced thesis papers are published could certainly result in some dangerous things.
+The safety implications that could result from a world where ChatGPT-produced thesis papers are published (in fact, this has already happened) could certainly result in some dangerous things.
 Even if you can use AI to cite sources, you reach an ethical quandary.

-Identifying AI text with a ChatGPT detector can help a person evaluate the efficacy of content up to a certain human standard, but it's getting harder with how incredible AI writing has gotten in just the last few months.
+Identifying AI text with a ChatGPT detector can help a person evaluate the efficacy of content up to a certain human standard.
+Unfortunately, it's getting harder with how incredible AI writing has gotten in just the last few months.

 What Does AI Writing Detection Mean?